-In addition, as part of the Company's activities in the hotel industry, the Company plans to build hotels as part of projects owned by the Group, characterized by a mixed-use and granting, among other things, building rights for hospitality designation, as follows: development of a hotel in the city of Modi'in (lot 21), located near the Azrieli Modi'in Mall, which is expected to include approx. 85 hotel rooms and suites; In addition, the development of a hotel in the expansion of the Azrieli Center (Spiral Tower) in Tel Aviv, which is expected to include approx. 250 hotel rooms and suites.
+As part of the Company's activities in the hotel industry, the Company plans to build hotels as part of projects owned by the Group, characterized by a mixed-use and granting, among other things, building rights for hospitality designation, as follows: development of a hotel in the city of Modi'in (lot 21), located near the Azrieli Modi'in Mall, with an expected ~85 hotel rooms and suites, and expected to open in 2024; In addition, the development of a hotel in the expansion of the Azrieli Center (Spiral Tower) in Tel Aviv, which is expected to include approx. 250 hotel rooms and suites.